 Global Music Vault

 Our first call out to the global music world to unite in safeguarding the most important living musical expressions to be celebrated and become our future cultural legacy.

-Music that has shaped our nations, inspired our cultures, is a part of our DNA, and unites this world, is now in danger of being lost forever, if not actively and safely preserved.
+Music that has shaped our socities, inspired our cultures, is a part of our DNA, and unites this world, is now in danger of being lost forever, if not actively and safely preserved.

-The Global Music Vault invites the leaders, the organisations and associations and others from all nations to come together in preservation and celebration.
+The Global Music Vault invites the creators, performers, artists, leaders, companies, organisations and associations and others from all nations to come together in the preservation and celebration of music.

-We have developed a dedicated program to this greater cause.
+We have developed a dedicated program for this greater cause.
 To contribute and learn more click here

 The Global Music Vault is set deep inside an arctic mountain in far north Norway, on the Svalbard archipelago.
 Svalbard is a declared demilitarised zone by 42 nations.

-The safety, security and remoteness made it a perfect choice for an archive of such valuable information.
+The safety, security and remoteness made it a perfect choice for a vault containing such valuable information.
 Further, the cool, dry permafrost conditions increase the longevity of the stored data.

 Designed to withstand natural and man-made disasters, in the safest location on earth, data stored here will last for centuries.